 Photo via Wiki Commons

 If you’ve ever walked by the busy intersection of 7th Avenue South and Christopher Street, you’ve likely seen people snapping photos of the iconic corner-facing Village Cigars, but what you probably didn’t realize is that they were standing on top of New York City’s smallest piece of private land.
-The Hess Triangle sits in the sidewalk at the southwest corner of this Greenwich Village crossing, a small concrete slab with an embedded mosaic that reads “Property of the Hess Estate Which Has Never Been Dedicated For Public Purposes,” and today marks the 95th anniversary of its installation.
+The Hess Triangle sits on the sidewalk at the southwest corner of this Greenwich Village crossing, a small concrete slab with an embedded mosaic that reads “Property of the Hess Estate Which Has Never Been Dedicated For Public Purposes.”

 One of the razed buildings, a five-story apartment building called the Voorhis, belonged to David Hess.
 He fought the city in hopes of saving his building, but by 1914 all that remained of his property was a small triangle of sidewalk.
 The city assumed Hess would donate the tiny tract to the public sidewalk, but they were wrong.
 He took the city to court and was allowed to retain ownership of his prized triangle.